GouthamDommaraju/ABTesting/README.md

   * Invariant: Event Count

 # WelchTTest.py
-It helps you perform a student's t test to understand if the control and experiment groups are significantly different for the point estimate of the considered metric
+It helps you perform a student's t test to understand if the control and experiment groups are significantly different for the point estimate of the considered metric <br>
 It is preferred when the control and the experiment groups
 * are of equal or unequal sample sizes
 * have unequal variances